sirishacyd/terraform-aws-ec2/README.md

 ## Introduction

-This  assignment aims to set up an AWS EC2 instance with the specified configurations.
+Aims to set up an AWS EC2 instance with the specified configurations.
 The assignment provides modularity through the use of variables, making it flexible and customizable according to user needs.

 ## Prerequisites